uyuni-project/uyuni-rfc/accepted/0000-hub-online-synchronization.md

 The solution focuses on re-using the repo-sync mechanism to synchronize channels from Hub server to peripheral servers.
 It will be described in several steps that aim to address how it will be used and how we can technically support it.

-The main focus is to develop the integration between HUB server and peripherals through API only and re-using existing API methods as much as possible.
-However, some new custom methods will be needed.
+The main focus is to develop the integration between HUB server and peripherals through API only.
+For the Hub/peripheral communication an new API might be useful to have a clear separation.
+This is needed when we want to make this API organization independent.
+In the existing API the calling user is only allowed to operate on his own organization any maybe utilize "Vendor Channel" when he is a "SUSE Manager Administrator".

 Configuration should be pushed from the HUB to peripherals, to avoid the need of direct management of the peripherals.